 Areas of Interest

 The Foundation’s foremost interest is in strengthening communities.
-Foundation grants primarily serve the communities of Yellow Springs, Ohio and St. Cloud, Minnesota, and their immediate vicinity.
-Beginning in 2013, the Foundation also has a modest grant initiative in Portland, Oregon focused on homeless youth.
-Requests from the Portland area are accepted by invitation only.
+Foundation grants primarily serve the communities of Yellow Springs, Ohio and St. Cloud, Minnesota, and their immediate vicinities.
 In addition, other communities and organizations that are supported by board and family members may receive grants from time to time.

 Due to other grant commitments in Yellow Springs, the Foundation currently is accepting unsolicited grant requests only from the St. Cloud area.

-Large Grants: The Foundation also welcomes grant requests in the $50,000-200,000 range to launch significant community collaborations and serve as challenge grants.
+» Large Grants: We also welcome grant requests in the $50,000-200,000 range to launch significant community collaborations and serve as challenge grants.

-Capacity Building: Grant resources are available to invest in efforts to enhance the management and governance performance of charitable organizations.
+» Capacity Building: Grant resources are available to invest in efforts to enhance the management and governance performance of charitable organizations in Yellow Springs, Ohio and St. Cloud, Minnesota, and their immediate vicinities.

 The Foundation is willing to accept requests for any type of grant, such as operating, program or project, start-up, capital/endowment, technical assistance, etc. With a primary interest in strengthening communities, the Foundation recognizes that this can be accomplished via many fields of programmatic interest.
 The Foundation welcomes collaboration with other grantmakers and favors grantseekers with multiple sources of support.